 email me the recipe!

-From time to time, we’ll send you the best of Well Plated.
-Already registered?
-Log in here.
+From time to time, we’ll send you Well Plated emails.
+You can unsubscribe anytime.
+Have an account?
+Log In.

 Ingredients

-- 1 pound sweet potatoes scrubbed and chopped into 3/4-inch dice (no need to peel, about 2 medium)
+- 1 pound sweet potatoes scrubbed and chopped into ¾-inch dice (no need to peel, about 2 medium)

 - 2 teaspoons white wine vinegar